Baby and Toddler Essentials in Spain – Nappies, Breastfeeding, Food & Baby Formula

 Take your EHICs and any other insurance documentation you have when you go for treatment (see below).

 Pharmacies in Spain

 Pharmacies are helpful for minor injuries and illnesses.
+There is a lot more medications available over the counter in Spain than in the UK and Ireland.
 Pharmacists are usually speak English in larger towns and resorts and can supply a wide range of advice, medicines and first-aid supplies.
 If a pharmacy is closed, the address of the nearest open pharmacy may be posted on the door or alternatively you can ask at your hotel for assistance.
 Calpol is not widely available but there are local alternatives which are paracetamol based.
 If you are bringing Calpol with you check with your airline about the quantities permitted on-board the aircraft as restrictions are in place.

 Insect Protection in Spain

 Mosquito repellent, a mosquito patch and or a mosquito bracelet and a mosquito net are a must in in certain parts of Spain especially if your baby is going to be out in the evenings.
 Mosquitoes and other insects can bite even if they do not pose a malarial risk.
 Many restaurants and markets are outdoors and the risk of being bitten is higher.
 Click here for further information on insect protection and how to deal with bites.

 If travelling from the UK and Ireland you should ensure that you and each family member travelling has either the European Health Insurance Card (EHIC) or private health insurance.
 Irish residents can apply for the card here and UK residents can apply here.
 This card allows you to get health care covered by the public health system in Spain.
 If you have previously applied for a card make sure that it is in date before you travel.
 Travel insurance should be taken out if you are covered by private healthcare however check your policy as it may offer you some cover while overseas.
 If you have to see a doctor in Spain, call your travel insurance company and ask them for a list of recommended doctors.